b-tomasz/Simplify-Home-Automation/Documentation/01-setup.md

     <img src="Images/Setup004.png" alt="Open Settings" width="500"/>

 9. Change the following Settings:
-   - Hostname: Set your Prefered Hostname
+   - Hostname: Set your preferred Hostname
-   - Username: Select an username for your Raspberry Pi (we reccomend using "pi")
+   - Username: Select a username for your Raspberry Pi (we recommend using "pi")
-   - Password: Select an password for your Raspberry Pi
+   - Password: Select a password for your Raspberry Pi
-   - SSID and Password: Enter the SSID and Password of your Wifi Network (Optional)
+   - SSID and Password: Enter the SSID and Password of your Wi-Fi Network (Optional)
-   - Country, Time Zone and Keyboard: Change this to your prefered Settings
+   - Country, Time Zone and Keyboard: Change this to your preferred Settings

     <img src="Images/Setup005.png" alt="Change Settings" width="500"/>